suhank/zea-engine/docs/api/SceneTree/BaseItem.md

 <a name="BaseItem"></a>

 ### BaseItem
-The base class for the scene tree.
-A base item has a name and parameters.
+Base class for Items in the scene.
+It can be parameterized and can emit events.

 **Extends**: <code>ParameterOwner</code>